JeanCruzC/pagina/README.md

 ## Legacy Scheduler Reference

 The full original logic that generated work schedules prior to the simplified `website/scheduler.py` module is preserved in the repository.
-It can be found at
+It can be found under the `legacy/` directory:

 ```
-generador_turnos_2025_cnx_BACKUP_F_FIRST_P_LAST.py
+legacy/generador_turnos_2025_cnx_BACKUP_F_FIRST_P_LAST.py
+legacy/app1.py
 ```

-Developers can consult this file when implementing new features in `website/scheduler.py` or when porting more advanced algorithms.
+Developers can consult these files when implementing new features in `website/scheduler.py` or when porting more advanced algorithms.